-Effective June 30th, Weantinoge will change its name to Northwest Connecticut Land Conservancy.
-Simultaneously, Weantinoge and Naromi Land Trust (Naromi), the land trust for the Town of Sherman, plan to merge.
+Effective June 30th, Weantinoge will changed its name to Northwest Connecticut Land Conservancy.
+Simultaneously, Weantinoge and Naromi Land Trust (Naromi), the land trust for the Town of Sherman, merged.
 This is a momentous time for our organization and the questions and answers below offer clarity and context for this important decision.

 Has your mission or programs changed?

 Not at all!
 You can count on the same team of professional staff working to safeguard natural lands and waters, protect farmland for future generations, and connect people to nature.
 Learn more about our conservation work here.

 Why did Naromi and Weantinoge choose to merge?

 Merger enables our organizations to deliver services and benefits more efficiently and effectively, while better upholding the promise of perpetual land conservation.